Gaza Strip evacuations: Attack on Rafah

-On 1 February 2024, Yoav Gallant announced the IDF would turn to Rafah once they "complete the mission" in Khan Yunis.
 Following Egypt's refusal to open its borders, displaced people had been fearing an assault on Rafah, as "there is no farther south they can move."

 Al Jazeera reported people in Rafah were in a state of disbelief, as "it seems they have no other place to go".
 Volker Türk, the UN human rights chair, stated he was "deeply worried by Israel defence minister's remarks on military push to Rafah.
 This sets off alarm bells for massive civilian casualties and further displacement".
 UNOCHA reported on 2 February that "Rafah is a pressure cooker of despair, and we fear for what comes next."
 The "level of panic" amongst displaced people in Rafah rose after Yoav Gallant stated, "Victory won't be complete unless the military expands into Rafah."

 The Palestinian Foreign Ministry stated an Israeli assault on Rafah would lead to "the annihilation of about 1.5 million Palestinians, or an attempt to displace them".
 A Norwegian Refugee Council representative stated, "People in Rafah are trapped between Israeli tanks and the Egyptian border.
 I don't think the announcement of an evacuation plan is realistic.
 Where would people go?"
 On 10 February, an unnamed Israeli official stated Palestinians in Rafah would be evacuated northward.
 On 10 February, people in Rafah reportedly began fleeing to Deir el-Balah.
 A Human Rights Watch researcher stated, "This evacuation would be unlawful if it is ordered".
 In an interview with ABC News, Netanyahu stated Palestinians in Rafah would be granted "safe passage" out of the city.